 Horses in our riding training program have different housing needs through the winter, and they are kept clipped, blanketed, and stabled at night.

 Our indoor riding arena is 70′ X 140 ‘ (20m X 40m), with mirrors along the short sides, a four foot high light panel on both long sides, and eight sliding vent windows for maximal ventilation.

 With the windows open in the summer, being in our arena is just like riding in a pavilion.
 With good quality dust-free footing underfoot, everything is ideal for concentrated training.

 Our indoor arena allows us to train with our Fjordhorses all year round.
 Not stopping for winter or bad weather means our horses have consistency in their training.
 They become accustomed to staying concentrated through all sorts of weather, including chilling cold and the sounds of wind, rain, and storms.

 Our property is bordered on two sides by the Grand River Conservation Area, and we overlook Conestogo Lake.
-The 50 acre lot is shaped like a giant number “1”.
-It is rather long and thin, with approximately 600 feet of frontage at the road, widening to 1,000 feet in the area of the buildings and then angling back to 600 feet down by the lake, with a 3,600 foot overall length.
+The 51 acre lot is rather long and thin, with approximately 600 feet of frontage at the road, widening to 1,000 feet in the area of the buildings and then angling back to 600 feet down by the lake, with a 3,600 foot overall length.

-The shape of the proprerty provides big long hay fields to ride in, with lots of forest just over the fence line, plus our own pine bush.
+The shape of the property provides big long hay fields to ride in, with lots of forest just over the fence line, plus our own pine bush.

 Part of the property is hilly, and we have one big hay field on a hill which drops down to the lake and provides excellent conditioning opportunities for the horses.
 We enjoy riding outside, developing both fitness and obedience in the wide open spaces, usually with our dog Iris along for the fun!